IO-Nji/LIFE/README.md

 ## Default Accounts

 - `legoAdmin` / `legoPass` — provisioned automatically in the user-service with the `ADMIN` role for local development.
 Use this account when signing in from the frontend to manage additional users.
+- `warehouseOperator` / `warehousePass` — provisioned automatically in the user-service with the `PLANT_WAREHOUSE` role for testing warehouse operations.
+Assigned to the first available PLANT_WAREHOUSE workstation.

 ## API Documentation